56 NYC Restaurants Selling Groceries And Meal Kits56 restaurants that can help keep your kitchen stocked.

 Glou is still a great place to get a glass of Chilean viognier or liter-bottle of Czech gruner veltliner, but now this Prospect Lefferts Gardens wine bar is also a good option for groceries like Nutella or pancake mix, snacks like chicken liver pate or bacon onion jam, and prepared sandwiches.
 It’s all available to-go from noon to 7pm daily here.

 No kitchen is ever complete without a dozen bagels, lox, and schmear - and Russ & Daughters can ship you supplies so you can make that pantry dream come true.
-Both LES and Navy Yard locations of Russ & Daughters are open for carryout, and their Jewish Museum store is on online as well.
+Both LES and Navy Yard locations of Russ & Daughters are open for walk-ins and carryout, and the cafe is offering delivery as well.
 They also ship nationwide, in case your cousin in Colorado currently has a void that can only be filled with a good bagel.

 Cafe On Ralph